 If you go to the camps: come prepared, be ready to work, and bring any supplies that you financially can.

 No pictures are allowed unless you have gone through the process of acquiring a media pass from the media tent.
 In order to acquire a pass, you must have an assignment, a letter from the editor, and contact information for the editor.

 Upon arrival, please check-in at the volunteer camp, and attend the first possible action training orientation.
 It will orient you as to the camp layout, what's okay and what's not, what an action looks like, and what you can offer to the community.

 Do not take pictures of the sacred fires on camp.
 There are two fires that are constantly burning, which will be pointed out to you at orientation.

-*In advance, we would like to apologise if we have used any incorrect terminology, spelling, or descriptions.
+*We would like to apologize if we have used any incorrect terminology, spelling, or descriptions.
 Our intention here is to educate while constantly learning from those around us.*